willbamford/getres/README.md

 So far there's support for loading text, JSON and images.

-Compatible with IE9+ and all other modern browsers (*promise* support optional)
+Compatible with IE9+ and all other modern browsers with optional support for *promises*.

-Uses [Superagent](https://github.com/visionmedia/superagent) behind the scenes to make HTTP requests.
+Uses [superagent](https://github.com/visionmedia/superagent) behind the scenes to make HTTP requests.

 Image loading is achieved using the DOM API in the browser and [lwip](https://github.com/EyalAr/lwip) in Node.js.